-- Drizzle about 2 tablespoons of olive oil into a large ovenproof saucepan or cast iron casserole dish.
-Add the onion and cook on a gentle heat, with the lid on, for about 3 minutes, until the onions are softened but not brown.
+- Drizzle 2 tablespoons of olive oil into a large ovenproof saucepan or cast iron casserole dish.
+Add the onions and cook on a gentle heat, with the lid on, for about 3 minutes, until the onions are softened but not brown.

 - Turn up the heat, add the beef and cook for 3 minutes, stirring constantly, until the beef is lightly browned.

 - Next add the ale and beef stock, thyme and bay leaves, plus salt and pepper to taste.
 Bring to the boil, cover with a lid, then put the stew into your preheated oven for 2 hours 20 minutes.